raynerweb/springboot-jpa-jersey/README.md

 # springboot-jpa-jersey
-Archetype with SpringBoot, Spring JPA and Jersey
+Archetype with SpringBoot, Spring JPA and Jersey.
+In development phase.